micmejia/bible-dump/AMPC/2 Kings/2 Kgs 2.md

 He went up from Jericho to Bethel.
-On the way, [^a]young [maturing and accountable] boys came out of the city and mocked him and said to him, Go up [in a whirlwind], you baldhead!
+On the way, young [maturing and accountable] boys came out of the city and mocked him and said to him, Go up [in a whirlwind], you baldhead!
 Go up, you baldhead!